 In preparation for Monday, which is Martin Luther King Day, we have been talking to our five-year-old twins about who Martin Luther King, Jr. was, what he believed in, and how his efforts (and the efforts of many others involved with the Civil Rights Movement) changed our society.

 The difficulty in explaining our nation’s sordid history to my children suggests how unnatural racial hatred is.
 We are not born to hate others based on perceived differences.
-My girls are 25% South Asian, but look Euro-American with their red hair and pale complexions, making them look quite different from me.
+My girls are a quarter South Asian, but look Euro-American with their red hair and pale complexions, making them look quite different from me.
 Interracial families are the norm for them, including their maternal grandparents, their parents, and many of the parents of their classmates — quite a change from when interracial marriages were illegal in some states until Loving v.
 Virginia (1967).

 Their books, however, do not reflect this diversity.